datacarpentry/semester-biology/materials/r-intro.md

 ```

 * Another data type is for text data
-* We right text inside of quotation makes
+* We write text inside of quotation makes

 ```r
 "hello world"